 One of the Sanctuary's primary goals is to conserve the ecosystem.
 Taking responsibility for the health of our surroundings is an important message we can share with our visitors, volunteers, and members.

 The Sanctuary sits about mid-way along the Patuxent river watershed.
 Wherever you are, at any time, you are in a watershed.
 All of the land on the entire planet drains to some body of water.
 The actions we take on land have an effect on the quality of our water, good or bad.
-In the Chesapeake area there are many people concerned about our generally poor water quality, which is important because our quality of life is at stake.

 Looking out for Jug Bay and the whole watershed is the Patuxent Riverkeeper; a non-profit organization that tests the water chemistry, keeps citizens informed of legislation affecting the river, gets folks out for kayak trips, and takes polluters to task.
 The Patuxent Riverkeeper, Fred Tutman, is part of the Waterkeepers Alliance, a network of riverkeepers across the country helping to protect and restore the quality of our nation's rivers.